 Digital Photography Tips, Tutorials and Resources

-You finished your photoshoot and you’re asked if the images will be available online.
+Do you need to create online photo galleries for your clients to browse?
+You’ve finished your photoshoot and you’re asked if the images will be available online.
 “Sure, how hard can it be?”
 Creating photo galleries for the web can be easy, if you know what to do.

 For a photographer, the quality of the photoshoot is the most important aspect of their job, along with proper editing and your deliverables.
 The online world is something entirely different.

 When it comes to online publishing, you can’t (or shouldn’t!) go about just uploading your whole 20 megabyte image as one of many images on your page.

 At least you shouldn’t unless you already have an incredibly fast WordPress site.
 Even in that case, that is a lot of file space you don’t need for web images.